How to Rebuild Transaction Log in SQL Server with Corrupted or Deleted Data?

 • Accidental Deletion – Another common issue is accidental deletion.
 The rollback command is useful for primary data.
 However, in the case of log files, users get confused about the technicalities.

 • SQL Version Issues – A lot of users do not verify the compatibility of the log files & the SQL Server versions.
-This happens to be one of the reasons why users need to SQL rebuild transaction log records.
+This happens to be one of the reasons why users need to rebuild transaction log SQL Server.

 • Fragmented I/O Operations – Power outages & sudden system shutdowns cause an interruption in the I/O operation.
 Thus, it reflects the same problem in the log files that display various log-related errors to users.